ampproject/amphtml/extensions/amp-story/amp-story.md

 ##### background-audio [optional]

-A URI to an audio file that plays throughout the story.
+A URL to an audio file that plays throughout the story.

 ##### poster-square-src [optional]

-The story poster in square format (1x1 aspect ratio).
+A URL to the [story poster](#posters) in square format (1x1 aspect ratio).

 ##### poster-landscape-src [optional]

-The story poster in landscape format (4x3 aspect ratio).
+A URL to the [story poster](#posters) in landscape format (4x3 aspect ratio).

+### Posters

+A "poster" is an image that displays in the UI until your story is loaded.
+The poster can generally be the first screen of your story, although any image that is representative of the story.

 ### Children (of amp-story)